 - Being told by the doctor that how you’re feeling is your “new normal”.

-- Learning to use the energy the energy you have wisely, i.e. for the things you love.
+- Learning to use the energy you have wisely, i.e. for the things you love.

 - Others not understanding even when you explain your condition or show them articles about it.